knative/func/docs/reference/func_deploy.md

 	  the final image name and target cluster namespace.
 	  $ func deploy --image ghcr.io/alice/myfunc --namespace myns

+	o Deploy the current function's source code by sending it to the cluster to be built and deployed:
+	  $ func deploy --remote

 	o Trigger a remote deploy, which instructs the cluster to build and deploy the function in the specified git repository.
 	  $ func deploy --remote --git-url=https://example.com/alice/myfunc.git